Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 6. Advanced: Sort by a Specific Column with -k

-For CSV or whitespace-separated data, -k chooses which field to sort by.
+For CSV or whitespace-separated data, use -k.
+It chooses which column to sort by.

 $ cat sales.txt